Roberto Serniotti: Career

 His career in the top series began in 1992, as 2nd coach at Piemonte Volley.
-In the Cuneo club he remains uninterruptedly until 2000 (the last year as 1st coach), winning numerous national and international trophies.
+In the Cuneo club, he remained uninterruptedly until 2000 (the last year as 1st coach), winning numerous national and international trophies.
 After two seasons in Greece at Panathīnaïkos Athlītikos Omilos, he sits again on the bench of Piemonte Volley, as first coach until the end of the Serie A1 2002-03.

 In 2003 he moved to France, sitting on the bench of Tours Volley-Ball, which led to the height of his triumphs, guiding the transalpine team to the victory of the first and only Champions League (2nd Champions League won by a French team), one French SuperCup and two French Cups.

-From 2003 to 2004 he was also the assistant coach of the France with which he won a silver medal at the 2003 European Championship and participated in the 2004 Summer Olympics.
+From 2003 to 2004 he was also the assistant coach of France with which he won a silver medal at the 2003 European Championship and participated in the 2004 Summer Olympics.
 From 2005 to 2007, instead, he was assistant coach of the Italy, with which he won the 2005 European Championship, the bronze medal to the 2005 World Grand Champions Cup and the bronze medal to the 2005 Summer Universiade too.

 His transalpine adventure was interrupted in 2006, when he was hired by M. Roma Volley.
-The newborn Roman club, even though it was his first experience, soon achieved prestigious results: in Italy the final of the Italian Cup and of the Italian Supercup, while in the European field he triumphed in the CEV Cup.
-After two seasons the club decides not to renew its membership to the top division, and Serniotti flies to Russia on the bench of Volejbol'nyj klub Jaroslavič.
+The newborn Roman club, even though it was his first experience, soon achieved prestigious results: in Italy the final of the Italian Cup and of the Italian Supercup where in both cases they lost 3-0 to the very strong Sisley Treviso, while in the European field he triumphed in the CEV Cup against the Belgian team Maaseik 3-0 After two seasons the club decides not to renew its membership to the top division, and Serniotti flies to Russia on the bench of VC Yaroslavich.

 From December 29, 2009, until the end of the championship, he is the first coach of Prisma Volley of Taranto.

 In 2010 he collaborates again with the French national team coaching Selection B.